 In addition, UTM's newest stormwater management pond (at the south end of campus by parking lot 4) collects all campus stormwater runoff (water that is not absorbed by the ground and runs off of impervious areas like buildings and parking lots).
 The water is then naturally filtered to remove contaminants before the water enters the Credit River.
 The pond provides habitat for wildlife and is one of the best bird-watching spots on campus.
 Monitoring of the pond's water quality is ongoing.

-Seven of UTM's buildings have green roofs (roofs which are planted with vegetation): CCT (over the parking garage), the Hazel McCallion Academic Learning Centre, Instructional Centre, Health Sciences Complex, the RAWC, Innovation Complex, and Deerfield Hall.
-Green roofs have many benefits, including insulating the building, reducing the urban heat island effect, improving stormwater quality & reducing runoff, and providing habitat for wildlife.
+Seven of UTM's buildings have green roofs (roofs which are planted with vegetation): CCT (over the parking garage), the Hazel McCallion Academic Learning Centre, Instructional Centre, Health Sciences Complex, the RAWC, Innovation Complex, Deerfield Hall, and Maanjiwe nendamowinan.
+Green roofs have many benefits, including insulating the building, reducing the urban heat island effect, improving stormwater quality and reducing runoff and providing habitat for wildlife.